L'Amitié (restaurant): Description

 The restaurant first opened in 1999.
 A 2001 article reported that its owner was named Seo Seung-ho.
-In 2006, Jang Myoung-sik beecame the head chef and owner.
+In 2006, Jang Myoung-sik became the head chef and owner.
 Jang reportedly left a stable job and took up debt in order to acquire the restaurant.

 A 2014 article reported that the restaurant operated out of a very small facility with just two tables on a 100% reservation basis (the restaurant is in a different location as of 2024).
 The owner reportedly claimed that in a Michelin Guide representative once ate at the restaurant before the guide was ever offered in Seoul; the representative reportedly claimed the restaurant was worthy of being included in the guide.